emericspiroux/denotorious-framework/README.md

 This method permit to display internal errors inside terminal and return handled thrown errors inside response body!

-=> We will implement object support next
+👨‍🎓 We will implement object support soon

 ## Mongo DB
 Worked with version `>=4.2.8`